 Federal Aid Refund

-Through the 60% point in each semester, a pro rata schedule is used to determine how much federal student aid the student has earned at the time of withdrawal.
-After the 60% point, a student has earned all of the federal aid funds for that term.
+Through the 60% point in each semester, a pro rata schedule is used to determine how much federal student aid you have earned at the time of withdrawal.
+After the 60% point, you have earned all of the federal aid funds for that term.

 If the day the student withdraws occurs on or before the student completed 60% of the term, the percentage of federal funds earned is equal to the percentage of the term that has been completed.
 The percentage of the term completed is determined by the number of calendar days completed at the time of withdrawal divided by the total number of days in the term.

-Unearned funds are returned to the federal aid program in the following order:
+Unearned funds are returned to the federal aid programs in the following order:

 3. Federal Perkins Loan

 4. Federal Direct Graduate PLUS Loan

 9. Federal Supplemental Education Opportunity Grant

 11. Iraq & Afghanistan Service Grant